 He/she will be invited back for follow up after 3 months and 1 year, where they will be asked about any medical problems or admissions to hospital since he/she joined the study and how they are recovering.
 He/she will also be asked to do some memory tests and be fitted for 24 hours with a BP monitor that records BP every 30 minutes during the day and hourly at night.
-If he/she had an MRI scan at his/her 1st visit, he/she will have an MRI of the brain at his/her final follow up.
+He/she will have another MRI of the brain at the 1 year follow up.